RelativeBinary/refactoring-examples/README.md

 # Renaming the format function
 - Breaking a function into smaller ones only adds value if the names are good.

+# Removing total volume credits
+- technique: Split Loop - to separate the accumulation of volumeCredits
+- technique: Slide Statement - to move a declaration of a variable next to the use of it